 3. Encourage peer-to-peer recognition.

-Recognition shouldn’t just occur from the top-down.
-Help your employees recognize each other for achievements and milestones to improve collaboration between departments.
+Ideas for employee recognition stretch far and wide.
+Recognition shouldn’t just occur from the top-down — help your employees recognize each other for achievements and milestones to improve collaboration between departments.
 Whether your company chooses to use a digital recognition platform, a manual gift card program, or handwritten thank-you cards, make it easy for employees to make others feel valued in the workplace.

 4. Match the employees’ donation.

 Studies show that prosocial behavior at work significantly improves engagement and even sales numbers.
-Let the employee choose the charity they want to donate to and support their initiative by matching their donation.
+One idea for employee recognition is to let the employee choose the charity they want to donate to and support their initiative by matching their donation.
 This demonstrates that your company is invested in supporting your employees in and outside of the workplace.

 Low-Cost Employee Recognition Ideas that Work

 With examples of compelling rewards in mind, let’s move on and cover some low-cost employee recognition ideas.
 Making your employees feel appreciated at work doesn’t need to be elaborate or expensive.
 The toughest part of giving meaningful recognition can simply be conveying sincerity.
-Finding a low-cost way to recognize your employees can actually be a more personal form of recognition — one that requires direct communication.
+Low-cost ideas for employee recognition can actually be more personal forms of recognition because they require direct communication.

 Here are some ideas: